Kernix13/web-dev-job/PORTFOLIO.md

 **Projects**: 1. yoda (Python, Docker), 2.
 Idea Tracker Plus looks good, don't recognize the file typs or languages he uses

+5. [LUCAS PENNICE](https://www.lucaspennice.ar/): full stack developer, two-tone design, not bad

+**Projects**: 2 that use React and SASS, the 3rd is MERN and SASS

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Features I like